codrin-hash/2d_game/README.md

 This is my personal project of a 2D Java Game where i used only Java.
 The templates(sprites) are not included in this repository.
+Here you can acknowledge more about my project https://codrin-hash.github.io/My-Resume/public/The%20Ring.pdf .
+Enjoy and leave a review!